Existence of optima and equilibria for traffic flow on networks: Introduction

 In this paper we consider the simplest type of condition at junctions, where a separate queue can form at the entrance of each road.
 Drivers arriving at the node $A_i$ from all incoming roads, and who want to travel along the arc $\gamma_{ij}$, join a queue at the entrance of this outgoing arc.
 Their place in the queue is determined by the time at which they arrive at $A_i$, first-come first-serve.
 Some additional care is needed to handle the case where different groups of drivers depart from the same node.
 Indeed, if a positive amount of drivers initiate their journey exactly at the same time, some additional information is needed to determine their place in the queue.
 This can be achieved in terms of the {\it prioritizing functions} introduced in \cite{BH2}.

 As in \cite{BH1, BH2, BLSY}, we consider a set of departure costs $\vp_k(\cdot)$, and arrival costs $\psi_k(\cdot)$ for the various drivers.
-Namely, a driver of the $k$-th group departing at time $\tau^d$ and arriving at destination at time $\tau^a$ will incur in the total cost \bel{ck} \vp_k(\tau^d) +\psi_k(\tau^a).\eeq In this framework, the concepts of globally optimal solution and of Nash equilibrium solution considered in \cite{BH1, BH2} can be extended to traffic flows on a network of roads. \v {\bf Definition 2.} {\it An admissible family $\{ U_{k,p}\}$ of departure distributions is {\bf globally optimal} if it minimizes the sum of the total costs of all drivers. } \v {\bf Definition 3.} {\it An admissible family $\{ U_{k,p}\}$ of departure distributions is a {\bf Nash equilibrium solution} if no driver of any group can lower his own total cost by changing departure time or switching to a different path to reach destination.} \v The main goal of this paper is to prove the existence of a globally optimal solution and of a Nash equilibrium solution, under natural assumptions on the costs and on the flux functions.
+Namely, a driver of the $k$-th group departing at time $\tau^d$ and arriving at destination at time $\tau^a$ will incur in the total cost \bel{ck} \vp_k(\tau^d) +\psi_k(\tau^a).\eeq In this framework, the concepts of globally optimal solution and of Nash equilibrium solution considered in \cite{BH1, BH2} can be extended to traffic flows on a network of roads. \v \begin{definition} An admissible family $\{ U_{k,p}\}$ of departure distributions is {\bf globally optimal} if it minimizes the sum of the total costs of all drivers. \end{definition}

+\v \begin{definition} An admissible family $\{ U_{k,p}\}$ of departure distributions is a {\bf Nash equilibrium solution} if no driver of any group can lower his own total cost by changing departure time or switching to a different path to reach destination. \end{definition} \v

+The main goal of this paper is to prove the existence of a globally optimal solution and of a Nash equilibrium solution, under natural assumptions on the costs and on the flux functions.

 In the case of a single group of drivers traveling on a single road, the existence and uniqueness of such solutions were proved in \cite{BH1}.
 We highlight the main features of the present analysis. \begi \item Following the direct method of the Calculus of Variations, a globally optimal solution is constructed by taking the limit of a minimizing sequence $\{ U^{(\nu)}_{k,p}\}_{\nu\geq 1}$ of admissible departure distributions.
 The existence of the limit is guaranteed by the ``tightness" of the sequence of approximating measures.
 Namely, for each $\ve>0$ there exists $T>0$ (independent of $n$) such that the total amount of drivers departing at times $t\notin [-T,T]$ is less than $\ve$.